 I discover Diastasis Recti

 I eventually stumbled upon the term diastasis recti.
 The exercises I did to close the gap were marginally successful at best.
 I researched surgical options but soon found that diastasis recti surgery should not be performed until after you’re done having kids.
 For that reason, surgery research went on the back burner for a few years.
-I did DR exercises to strengthen my core and manage my symptoms as much as possible.
+I did DR exercises to strengthen my core and manage my symptoms as much as possible (this is the program I used that helped).
 In the meantime, I battled lower back pain and an awkward bulge, despite the fact that I had lost all the baby weight, ate well and exercised regularly.
-Many DR moms struggle with self-worth and depression due to sometimes daily comments from strangers who assume they are still very pregnant, months and years after their baby is born.
+Many DR moms struggle with self-worth and depression due to (sometimes daily) comments from strangers who assume moms suffering from DR are still very pregnant, months and years after their baby is born.

 My Diastasis Recti Widens With Each Pregnancy